datastaxdevs/workshop-intro-quarkus-cassandra/README.md

 Navigate to the file `src/main/java/resources/META-INF/resources/index.html` and change the `data-ribbon` entry from "Fork me on Github" to "Fork me today on Github."

-Hitting `w` again you should see the hot reloading features of the platform as shown below.
+Hitting `w` again in the terminal window, you should see the hot reloading features of the platform as shown below.

 **👁️ Expected output**